VaidyaHarshal/crypto-trading-view/README.md

-# CoinRoutes Trading Application
+# Crypto Trading View

 ## Overview

-CoinRoutes application is a comprehensive trading application designed to provide users with real-time price data and trading insights.
+Crypto Trading View application is a comprehensive trading application designed to provide users with real-time price data and trading insights.
 The application includes various widgets for monitoring trading metrics, such as price charts and order books, and offers a customizable and user-friendly interface.

 ## Features